matthieu-bt/business-guide/source/members/assignadmin.rst

     :class: with-shadow

-On the **Members** page you will see a list of all members of your Skribble Business Account.
+On the **Members** page you will see a list of all members of your Skribble Business.

 - Click the three dots to the right of the member to see available actions